StudioGalt/Sign-Language-Mocap-Archive/README.md

 6) Why would I come to you for translation then?

 You shouldn't.
 I do not offer translation services.
 I offer the ability to turn translation into animation.
+Once in a digital format there is a lot that can be done quite easily.
+Change character, change angle, change speed.
+Digitzation does not solve all problems but has its advantages.

 7) I speak English, why don't I just do it myself?